DSEI 2023: RESIST

 A good solicitor will sometimes suggest that you make a prepared statement in interview.
 In that case, you or your solicitor will read the statement and you should answer “No comment” to any more questions.

-For a longer discussion, the booklet “NO COMMENT” produced by the Legal Defence and Monitoring Group is excellent.
+For a longer discussion, the booklet “NO COMMENT” that was produced by the now defunct Legal Defence and Monitoring Group is excellent.

 You do not have to give personal details under ANY stop and search power, so don’t.